-The SWDTP Placement Scheme offers you the opportunity to get work experience of up to six months in a relevant partner organisation.
+The SWDTP Placement Scheme offers you the opportunity to get work experience of up to six months in a relevant UK based partner organisation.
 This can benefit your research as well as helping to enhance your CV and future employment prospects.
-All SWDTP funded students are eligible to take part.
+All SWDTP-funded doctoral students are eligible to take part.
 It is not usually possible to arrange a placement during an MRes year.

-If you are interested in doing a placement, it is best to speak to your supervisor in the first instance, or arrange an informal discussion with the SWDTP Collaboration Facilitator, Rob Keegan.
+If you are interested in doing a placement, it is best to speak to your supervisor in the first instance, and arrange an informal discussion with the SWDTP Collaboration Facilitator, Molly Conisbee.

 Full-time placements are usually between one and six months although we recommend a minimum of six weeks.
 Part-time placements can be longer subject to a cap on total working hours.
-Subject to agreement with your supervisor, placements can start at any point during your studies, but not within the first three months and must start, at the very latest, before the last three months for MPhil/PhD students.
+Subject to agreement with your supervisor, placements can start at any point during your studies, but not within the first three months and must start, at the very latest, before the last three months of a studentship.

 “I feel that my PhD research and academic responsibilities within the university have benefited from my three months away (on placement).
 I have returned to my studies fresh and revitalised, with new ideas and a new enthusiasm for my work… I would highly recommend this scheme to other students in terms of its academic, career and personal benefits.”